0karl0/sam_server/README.md

 # Artwork Object Detection Server

-This fork removes SAM and Rembg processing and instead uses YOLO models trained on artwork to detect objects.
+This fork removes SAM and Rembg processing and instead uses detection models trained on artwork (YOLO, DETR, D-FINE) to detect objects.
 Each model produces a single output image with bounding boxes and its name overlaid on the image.

 ## Model Weights